Zephyrus: An Agentic Framework for Weather Science: : A Comprehensive Weather Benchmark

 \subsection{Evaluation Metrics}

-Since all our tasks are designed around weather tasks with objectively correct answers, we design an evaluation pipeline that can assess the scientific correctness of the answers produced by the models.
-The model answers fall into five primary categories: \textbf{numeric}, \textbf{temporal}, \textbf{spatial (location-based)} and \textbf{descriptive}.
+Since all our benchmark questions are designed around weather tasks with objectively correct answers, we develop an evaluation pipeline that can assess the scientific correctness of the answers produced by the models.
+The model answers fall into the following primary categories: \textbf{numerical}, \textbf{temporal}, \textbf{boolean}, \textbf{spatial (location-based)} and \textbf{descriptive}.
 Given that model outputs are in natural language, we evaluate them through a multi-stage process:

-\begin{enumerate}[noitemsep, leftmargin=5pt, before= , after= ] \item \textbf{Verification:} Determine whether the models response contains a relevant and valid answer.
-At this stage, we merely assess whether or not the response has an appropriate answer to the given question, and not its correctness.
-We use \texttt{gpt-4.1-mini} for this purpose. \item \textbf{Extraction:} Extract the specific answer from the model response using another LLM prompt. \item \textbf{Scoring:} Apply scoring methods specific to the type of question, which are detailed below. \end{enumerate}
+\begin{enumerate}[noitemsep, leftmargin=5pt, before= , after= ] \item \textbf{Extraction:} Extract a structured answer from the model's natural language response using an LLM (\texttt{gpt-4.1-mini}).
+The expected format varies by question type. \item \textbf{Verification:} Programmatically verify that the extracted answer is well-formed.
+If it is not, re-attempt extraction up to three times.
+At this stage, we merely assess whether or not the response has a valid answer to the given question, and not its correctness. \item \textbf{Scoring:} Apply scoring methods specific to the type of question, which are detailed below. \end{enumerate}

-\textbf{Numerical Answers.} For numerical responses, we record the Standarized Median Absolute Error between the predicted and reference values.
+\textbf{Numerical Answers.} For numerical responses, we record the Standarized Median Absolute Error between the predicted and reference values, standardized by the standard deviation of the corresponding variable in the dataset.
+This enables us to compare across variables with different scales and units.
 In addition, we also report the $25\%, 75\% \text{ and } 99\%$ quantiles of the standarized absolute error to provide a more complete picture of the error distribution.
 We use quantiles rather than means because large outliers can significantly skew mean values, obscuring typical model performance patterns.
-To compare across variables with different scales and units, we divide the absolute error by the standard deviation of the corresponding variable in the dataset.

 \textbf{Time-based Answers.} We evaluate tasks with time values as responses using Median Absolute Error.
 We omit the standarization step, since all the answers are in the same units (that is, hours).
 Like the numerical answers case, we also report the $25\%, 75\%$ and $99\%$ quantiles.